petr-vostinak/nba/README.md

 # NBA App - Showcase of Clean Architecture and Modern Android Skills

 This application is a demonstration of my skills in developing modern Android applications, with an emphasis on clean architecture, testing, and the use of the latest technologies.
 The application displays information about players and teams from the NBA league.

+It is also sandbox where I can try new things and experiment with new technologies.

 ## Key Features